crate/cratedb-guide/docs/feature/storage/index.md

   You can invoke segment merges manually by using the {ref}`OPTIMIZE TABLE <crate-reference:sql-optimize>` SQL command.
-  This achieves the best optimization, especially after heavy insert operations.
-  For example, after initially loading table data from another system.
+  This achieves the best optimization, especially after heavy insert operations, for example, after initially loading table data from another system.

 :Table refreshes: